yasiryagi/helpdesk/proposals/README.md

 The Storage Provider will be paid by minting new tokens, effectively increasing the tJOY supply.
 The incentive will be to keep both the number of slots, and the size of the individual rewards, as low as possible while maintaining a sufficient service.

 #### Set Content Curator Lead
 The Content Curator Lead is the first implementation of the concept of Group Leads on the platform.
 These will in general be responsible for hiring, firing, rewarding and training the group they are leading.
-They are hired by the council, and will be given a budget to perform their role satisfactory, without inflating the supply more than necessary.
+They are hired by the council, and will be given a budget to perform their role satisfactorily, without inflating the supply more than necessary.

 This means they have to answer to the users if they fail in their task.
 In this particular case, all members can propose to: